MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins-architecture.md

 1. On selecting **Add category** button under FAQ categories, a text input control is shown to enter the name of the FAQ category.
 2. Once the user enters the name the user can select either **save** button or **cancel** icon available next to this text box.
-3. On selection of ‘Save’ icon a new Bulletin FAQ category record gets created in Dataverse.
+3. On selection of **Save** icon a new Bulletin FAQ category record gets created in Dataverse.

 ### Updating a Bulletin FAQ Category